Trailblazer solicitor apprenticeship

 No, the SRA does not specify the training for an apprentice solicitor.
 More

 The solicitor apprenticeship standard and associated assessment plan specify the outcomes for the apprenticeship training programmes.
-The SRA is responsible for ensuring standards at the point of qualification through the Solicitors Qualifying Examination (SQE).
-We have however published a draft Assessment Specification for the SQE (PDF 99 pages, 1MB).
+We are responsible for ensuring standards at the point of qualification through the Solicitors Qualifying Examination (SQE).
+Learn more about what the SQE will assess.

 Our Board decided in April 2017 to proceed with the development and introduction of the SQE, with a target launch date of autumn 2021.
 More